absinthe-graphql/absinthe_plug/README.md

 allows you to use `snake_case_names` in your schema while still accepting and returning `camelCaseNames`.

 It also takes several options.
-See $INSERT_DOCS_LINK HERE for a list of all options
+See [the documentation](https://hexdocs.pm/absinthe_plug/AbsinthePlug.html#init/1) for the full listing.

 ## In Phoenix